vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 The most obvious of these is the maximum stale timer.
 If this variable is too large it could cause excessive cache memory usage, but if it is too small, the serve-stale technique becomes less effective, as the record may not be in the cache to be used if needed.
+Shorter values, even less than a day, can effectively handle the vast majority of outages.
+Longer values, as much as a week, give time for monitoring systems to notice a resolution problem and for human intervention to fix it; operational experience has been that sometimes the right people can be hard to track down and unfortunately slow to remedy the situation.

 Increased memory consumption could be mitigated by prioritizing removal of stale records over non-expired records during cache exhaustion.
 Implementations may also wish to consider whether to track the names in requests for their last time of use or their popularity, using that as an additional factor when considering cache eviction.
 A feature to manually flush only stale records could also be useful.

 The client response timer is another variable which deserves consideration.
 If this value is too short, there exists the risk that